 </html>

 If the last label is not in the visible range, it will be hidden by default.
-If you want to show the last label, set the showLastLabel
+The last label can be made visible by setting the showLastLabel property as true in the axes.

 import { LinearGauge } from '@syncfusion/ej2-lineargauge';